The story of Mary Magdalene

 Mary had a serious illness, caused by ‘seven demons’ who entered her.

 From the earliest times, people believed that spirits and demons caused many illnesses.
-This was one way of explaining the presence of sickness or evil in the world.
+It was one way of explaining sickness and evil.
 According to the thinking of the time, specific demons caused specific illnesses, for example schizophrenia, blindness, heart disease and epilepsy.
 The spirits could be

 This third type of demon was thought to have entered Mary Magdalene.
 Mary had seven demons tormenting her, the number ‘seven’ indicating the severity of the illness.